 Hannah McKeand in pole position for record attempt

 In the last weeks of 2006, 33-year old Hannah McKeand from Newbury, Berkshire, will be aiming to reach the Geographic South Pole.
-Travelling alone and without any form of external support or assistance, she is hoping to complete the 690-mile trek from the edge of Antarctica to the Pole in less than 42 days.
-If successful, she will become the fastest person ever to achieve this gruelling feat.
+Traveling alone and without any form of external support or assistance, she is hoping to complete the 690-mile trek from the edge of Antarctica to the Pole in less than 42 days.
+If successful, she will become the fastest person ever to achieve this grueling feat.

 Since that initial foray into the desert, Hannah has been returning to this remote area twice a year.
 But with her insatiable wanderlust still remaining unquenched, she decided to drop everything, and in 2004 mortgaged her house and committed herself to full-time exploration.

-Few westerners have visited this area in the last few centuries and this team were amongst the first Europeans to enter the region since George Curzon, who visited in 1896, shortly before becoming Viceroy of India.
-At first using 4WD vehicles and then switching to horses, Hannah and the team spent time following narrow mountain trails, crossing 14,000-foot passes and travelling between nomad encampments.
+Few westerners have visited this area in the last few centuries, and this team was amongst the first Europeans to enter the region since George Curzon, who visited in 1896, shortly before becoming Viceroy of India.
+At first, using 4WD vehicles and then switching to horses, Hannah and the team spent time following narrow mountain trails, crossing 14,000-foot passes, and traveling between nomad encampments.

 Setting out from Liverpool, the crew headed over to Portugal, then on to Australia via Brazil and South Africa, before continuing on to Singapore and up to the Philippines.
-During the Singapore to China leg, a number of the boats began to lose their keels and the race was put on hold for two months.
-At this stage Hannah moved on to her next endeavour, but not before clocking up almost 20,000 miles worth of ocean racing experience.
+During the Singapore to China leg, many of the boats began to lose their keels, and the race was put on hold for two months.
+Hannah moved on to her next endeavor at this stage, but not before clocking up almost 20,000 miles worth of ocean racing experience.

-To combat the loneliness and to keep in contact with the outside world, Hannah will be carrying an array of technology.
+To combat loneliness and keep in contact with the outside world, Hannah will carry an array of technology.
 As well as an Argos beacon (which constantly transmits a wearer’s location via satellite, allowing Hannah’s base camp staff to plot her progress), she will also carry two satellite telephones.

-For this particular expedition, Hannah will also have the needs of her designated charity to spur her on her way.
+For this particular expedition, Hannah will also have her designated charity’s needs to spur her on her way.
 Having recently lost one of her closest friends to breast cancer, Hannah will be visiting Antarctica as a homage to her dear friend, Jill Fraser.

 As with many an adventurer, Hannah always has one eye on the future, often planning the next expedition whilst taking part in the current.
 This time is no exception.
-As soon as she returns from the Geographic South Pole, Hannah will sail from Tasmania to the South Magnetic Pole aboard her 20-metre, schooner-rigged sailing yacht Blizzard, accompanied by her partner David Pryce (a master mariner and naval architect).
+As soon as she returns from the Geographic South Pole, Hannah will sail from Tasmania to the South Magnetic Pole aboard her 20-meter, schooner-rigged sailing yacht Blizzard partner David Pryce (a master mariner and naval architect).